mohsenasm/swarm-dashboard/README.md

 $ docker stack deploy -c compose.yml sd
 ```

 Note that the usage of `node-exporter` and `cadvisor` are optional, to fetch node CPU/Memory/Disk usage and containers' CPU/Memory usage respectively.
-If you don't specify `NODE_EXPORTER_SERVICE_NAME_REGEX` and `CADVISOR_SERVICE_NAME_REGEX` envs, the default is not using these this feature, because of backward compatibility.
+If you don't specify `NODE_EXPORTER_SERVICE_NAME_REGEX` and `CADVISOR_SERVICE_NAME_REGEX` envs, the default is not using this feature, because of backward compatibility.

 ## Advance Usage